 This chair can be adjusted as high as 30.9 inches, and the seat itself, with arm and headrest, is fully adjustable.
 The seat also tilts up to 135 degrees, and you can adjust the height of the foot ring as well.
 This is a sturdy chair with an aluminum base that can hold up to 275 pounds.
 Anti-roller caster rings keep the wheels in place when desired.

-What we like: We like that all the ergonomic features of this chair are adjustable, since no two people are the same.
+Pros: We like that all the ergonomic features of this chair are adjustable since no two people are the same.

 This is the drafting chair that integrates the most ergonomic features and is ideal for anyone who is looking for comfort and lumbar support.

 There is a huge variety of drafting chairs on the market, so how do you know which is the right one for you?
 These are the main factors to consider when making your choice.

 Probably the most important consideration is the height of the seat since this will make the primary difference when it comes to having your eyes at the right level for the screen and your hands at the right level for the desk or keyboard.